How long does a home inspection take?

 Are you members of any Professional Organizations?

-Karl is licensed with the State of Washington, is an ASHI Certified Inspector and current President ASHI WW.
+Karl is licensed with the State of Washington, is an ASHI Certified Inspector and past President ASHI WW.

 How many days notice do I need to give you?